-SYNTHESYS Project funding is available to provide scientists to undertake short visits to utilise a 'Taxonomic Access Facility' (TAF).
-Collections, staff expertise and analytical facilities are available for Users, at any one of the 21 partner institutions for the purposes of their research.
-See our TAF list below for more information, and to help you make your choice.
+SYNTHESYS project funding is available to provide researchers to undertake short visits to utilise a 'Taxonomic Access Facility' (TAF).
+Collections, staff expertise and analytical facilities are available for users, at any one of the 21 partner institutions for the purposes of their research.
+See our TAF list below or on the 'Partners' menu to the right for more information, and to help you make your choice.

 Applications can be made from researchers from any country, but please check our FAQs to best understand the application process.

 You can follow us on Twitter, @SYNTHESYSEU, for updates and announcements.

 The 13 TAFs (Taxonomic Access Facilities) institutions represent an unparalleled resource for taxonomic research offering:

 Click HERE for a full list of equipment and infrastructure available for access.